Widukind/dlstats/documentation/database.rst

 Codes
 -----
-We call codes the nomenclature of attributes that defines atomically the time series.
+We name codes the nomenclature of attributes that defines atomically the time series.
 Those codes are only provided for exploration of the database.
 In the code, a time series is of course identified by its unique id.
 A document from the codes collection contains all the series related to this code.
 Consequently, it is possible to query for time series using a set of constraint on codes; at the application level, the client would differentiate all the series_id sets to only get the relevant time series.
 Codes are not shared across categories.
 For example, it is certain that the FR code would contain a very large number of series.
 Nonetheless, each category containing series should have its own FR code.

 .. code:: javascript